Internet-Draft | Intel profile | March 2025 |

 This profile describes extensions and restrictions placed on Reference Values, Endorsements, and Evidence that support attestation capabilities of Intel products containing Intel(R) SGX(TM) or Intel(R) TDX(TM) technology, or Intel(R) products that contain DICE [DICE.engine] root of trust, DICE layers [DICE.layer], or modules that implement SPDM [DMTF.SPDM].¶

-CoRIM [DICE.CoRIM] and [I-D.ietf-rats-corim] define a baseline schema for Reference Values and Endorsements that form the foundation for the extensions defined in this profile.
-CoRIM is also the foundation for Evidence definitions as specified by [DICE.Attest], [TCG.concise-evidence], and [DMTF.SPDM] such that Evidence must be mapped to Reference Values defined by [DICE.CoRIM] and [I-D.ietf-rats-corim].
-Additionally, this profile defines Reference Values extensions that express reference state that is super set or range of values.
-Evidence may be a value that is a subset or within the range specified by Reference Values extensions.
-This profile defines extensions to CoRIM that support matching based on set membership, masked values, and numeric ranges.¶
+The CoRIM specifications [DICE.CoRIM] and [I-D.ietf-rats-corim] define a baseline schema for Reference Values and Endorsements that form the foundation for the extensions defined in this profile.
+[I-D.ietf-rats-corim] contains a foundational representation for Attester actual state that Evidence, as specified by [DICE.Attest], [TCG.CE], and [DMTF.SPDM], Reference Values, and Endorsements can map to that helps ensure compatibility with a broad spectrum of Verifier implementations.
+The Reference Values extensions in this profile describe reference state that can be expressed as set membership or value ranges.
+This profile defines extensions to CoRIM that support appraisal matching that is based on set membership, masked values, and numeric ranges.¶

-The baseline CoRIM, as defined by [DICE.CoRIM] is a subset of this profile.
+The baseline CoRIM, as defined by [DICE.CoRIM] is a subset of the Intel profile.
 Intel products that implement exclusively to the baseline CoRIM may not rely upon this profile.
-However, the defined extensions may be generally useful such that implementation of the Intel profile need not imply the Attester, Verifier, Relying Party, Reference Value Provider, or Endorser role implementations must be Intel products.¶
+The Intel profile extensions may be generally useful.
+Implementations based on the Intel profile does not necessarily imply an implementation is an Intel product.¶

 This profile extends CoMID measurement-values-map